khanhnv2901/seca-cli/README.md

 ### Cookie & Session Flag Analysis

 SECA-CLI inspects `Set-Cookie` headers for missing `Secure` or `HttpOnly` attributes in accordance with **OWASP ASVS §3.4**.
 HTTP reports highlight every cookie that lacks these protections so teams can quickly remediate insecure session handling.
+CORS headers are also validated so overly permissive origins (`*`) or missing `Access-Control-Allow-Origin` headers are flagged (OWASP Top 10 A5:2021).

 ### Best Practices